 Commentary.
 Sexual Abuse does not include a touching which is part of a necessary examination, treatment or care by a Caretaker acting within the scope of the practice or employment of the Caretaker; or the exchange of a brief touch or hug between the Person with a Disability and a Caretaker for the purpose of reassurance, comfort, or casual friendship.

-2.02: continued

 Special Investigative Unit.
 The investigative unit within the Commission to which state police are assigned to coordinate and conduct investigations of reports of Abuse received by the Commission where there is an allegation of criminal conduct pursuant to M.G.L. c.
 19C, §§ 3(i) and 4.